 A key component of FOIA administration is using technology to make information more accessible.
 In addition to using the internet to make proactive disclosures, agencies should also be exploring ways to utilize technology in responding to requests.

-1. Is your agency leveraging technology to facilitate efficiency in conducting searches, including searches for emails?
-If so, please describe the type of technology used.
-If not, please explain why and please describe the typical search process used instead.
+1. Is your agency leveraging or exploring any new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
+If so, please describe the type of technology.